 Texturing approach

-Looking at the reference in the image slider above, you can see that two distinct materials make up the hammer's texture.
-There is a Metal (Steel) and handle material that looks like a leather wrapping.
+Looking at the reference in the image above, notice that two distinct materials make up the hammer's texture.
+There is a metal (steel) and handle material that appears to be leather wrapping.

-There is also an excellent vintage-looking label on the shaft that will add another small area of interest that we may have only thought of adding by looking at reference material.
+There's also an excellent vintage-looking label on the shaft that will add another small area of interest - you may have only thought of adding that by looking at reference material.

 Combining procedural and painted maps